kaedroho/django-modelsearch/docs/backends.md

 (modelsearch_backends_elasticsearch)=

-### Elasticsearch Backend
+### Elasticsearch/OpenSearch Backends

-Elasticsearch versions 7 and 8 are supported.
-Use the appropriate backend for your version:
+Elasticsearch versions 7, 8, and 9 are supported.
+OpenSearch 1, 2, and 3 are supported.

--   `modelsearch.backends.elasticsearch7` (Elasticsearch 7.x)
--   `modelsearch.backends.elasticsearch8` (Elasticsearch 8.x)
--   `modelsearch.backends.elasticsearch9` (Elasticsearch 9.x)

-Prerequisites are the [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) service itself and, via pip, the [elasticsearch-py](https://elasticsearch-py.readthedocs.io/) package.
-The major version of the package must match the installed version of Elasticsearch:
+You'll need to install the [elasticsearch-py](https://elasticsearch-py.readthedocs.io/) package for Elasticsearch and for OpenSearch, you'll need the [opensearch-py](https://pypi.org/project/opensearch-py/) package.
+The major version of the package must match the installed version of Elasticsearch/OpenSearch:

 ```sh
 pip install "elasticsearch>=7,<8"  # for Elasticsearch 7.x